-Guide - An individual who is certified to provide direct observation of the personnel being escorted.
-Both SDSTA and non-SDSTA personnel can be guides.
+Guide - An individual who meets the qualifications outlined in the ESH-(12000-S)-79248 Guide and Guide Training Standard designated to provide direct observation of the personnel being guided.
+Both SDSTA and non-SDSTA personnel can be Guides.

 Leased Areas - Areas at SURF that are assigned to the U.S. Department of Energy.